 13. You attract what you focus on

 What we focus on expands and what we resist persists!
-You don’t like something?
+Is there something you don’t like?
 Don’t fight it, don’t resist it, don’t complain about it.

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.” ~Richard Buckminster Fuller